Apmds/41549_HCI_LogBookTemplate/stage0_planning/a_stage_0_planning_problem_identification.md

 We can't also guarantee that users wouldn't lie about the physical state of the book (torn pages, scratches, etc) when engaging in a trade.

+It might be a security risk to have users give their general location to others.
 # The goal
 The main goal of our project is to create an application that can bring people who want to trade their books without spending extra money together.